 What happens next

-A statement of return must be submitted within 30 days of the expiry of this licence.
-If your licence is for a period of greater than three months, a statement of return must be submitted, ideally after each collection, but at least once every three months.
+You'll need to send us a statement of return within 30 days of the date your licence expires.
+If your licence is for more than three months, you need to submit this ideally after each collection, but at least once every three months.

-Tacit consent is only apply for applications that are submitted electronically via the website or when the applicant can show proof of delivery from a post office or recognised courier.
+- you've applied for the licence by post and can show proof of delivery from a post office or courier.